waugh/im_writing/README.md

 When a call has the same verb as a method head, and supplies arguments whose keywords match (equal) the mandatory parameters, and supplies no arguments having keywords that are not parameters in the method head, then the method head matches the call.
+Otherwise, not.

 To include more than one method in a class, that can match the same call, is an error.